The Conway Curriculum

-- Digital design methods class
+- Digital design class (morning)

 - Group meal

-- Brief graphics class
+- Graphics class (morning)

-- Site design/engineering class
+- Site design/engineering class (morning)

-- Field work
+- Ecology field work (afternoon)

 Each Conway student works on three projects, one per term.
 In the fall, students have their own site design project, typically a couple of acres or less—one student siting a new home on an undeveloped site, adapting a built site to new owners or uses, designing an educational center or market garden for a small farm, or working on a pocket park or small land trust property.